PraneethKR/WebApplication/readme.md

 #### Get /property/types

 The above end point is used the view property types for all the properties.

+#### Get /property/:id

+The above end point is used the view property details by specifying the primary key of the dataSet.

 #### Post /property